lhhuai/QuickShowInFinder/README.md

-## QuicklyShowInFinder
+## QuickShowInFinder
-A Xcode Plugin to quickly show in finder with using shortcut key（alt+f）.
+A Xcode Plugin to quick show in finder with using shortcut key（alt+f）.

 ## Install & Update
 just type the commands below in terminal.